 The low Cost.

 Airbnb is cheaper than many hotel accommodation rates in Japan.
 As an average traveler trying to make both ends meet, staying in this hotel-substitute is very economical.
 Sometimes we want to make a trip but the fear of affording to pay our accommodation away from home is very prime and perturbing.
 Airbnb in Japan has changed this phenomenon.
-It is not surprising that even in the capital, Tokyo, where accommodations are very expensive, it’s not difficult to find accommodation rooms rented at the price of 8000 yen/per day ($74).
+It is not surprising that even in the capital, Tokyo, where accommodations are very expensive, it’s easy to find rooms rented at the price of 1,708 yen/per day ($16).
 Besides, in the case of a hotel room as we know, there is a limit for certain number of people in a room which is mostly 2 (sometimes there is a room for 5) however, there could be no negotiations on exceeding the permitted number of guests in a room.
 The Airbnb, on the contrary, could allow a negotiation with a host on a number of people to stay at a rented place.
 This means that if you are traveling in a group, you are most likely to be able to save more money if you plan this well.

 Convenience and Hospitality.